-If one of the devices is connected via Ethernet cable to a LAN router, then all WiFi and Ethernet interfaces connected to the meshed devicess will have access to the LAN resources.
+If one of the devices is connected via Ethernet cable to a LAN router, then all WiFi and Ethernet interfaces connected to the meshed devices will have access to the LAN resources.

-If there is a DHCP server running on the LAN (eg in the router/gateway) then devices configured as DHCP clients connected to the MPs via WiFi or Ethernet will acquire an IP address just as if they were connected directly to the LAN.
+If there is a DHCP server running on the LAN (eg in the router/gateway) then devices configured as DHCP clients connected to the mesh node devices via WiFi or Ethernet will acquire an IP address just as if they were connected directly to the LAN.